new-zealand-research-information-system/nzris-codesets/README.md

 ability to detect these characters and will convert them to another encoding.
 See ["How to import CSV file that uses UTF-8 encoding"](https://excel.officetuts.net/en/examples/how-to-import-csv-file-that-uses-utf-8-encoding) for a description of how to import files with UTF-8 encoding into Excel.

+It is also worth noting that Excel will also remove all leading zeros in codesets which may cause difficulties at the submission stage.

 ## Note that some codeset names may differ from their reference in the data specifications